François PETRELIS

 • Chaotic motors

-Universal motors can be used either as a usual motor when current is injecter in its coils or as a current generator by dynamo instability if it is put into rotation.
+Universal motors can be used either as a usual motor when current is injected in its coils or as a current generator by dynamo instability if it is put into rotation.

-When a motor is used as a generator and drives a second motor, the system displays several bifurcation such as a standard pitchfork bifurcation or a Hopf bifurcation.
+When a motor is used as a generator and drives a second motor, the system displays several bifurcations such as a standard pitchfork bifurcation or a Hopf bifurcation.

 Above the onsets of these bifuractions, a chaotic dynamic is possible which results from Silnikov’s mechanism of chaos.